chandanhpcic/docs/source/manual/firewall.rst

 Rules
 ===========================

-OPNsense contains a stateful packet filter, which can be used to restrict or allow traffic from and/or to specific networks as well as influence how traffic should be forwarded (see also policy based routing in ":doc:`/manual/how-tos/multiwan`").
+Reticen8 contains a stateful packet filter, which can be used to restrict or allow traffic from and/or to specific networks as well as influence how traffic should be forwarded (see also policy based routing in ":doc:`/manual/how-tos/multiwan`").

 The rules section shows all policies that apply on your network, grouped by interface.